 - Contact Student Services at your campus to book an appointment

 - This is not confidential

-- This will result in action, which may include opening an investigation
+- Names don’t usually need to be provided at this point but this can result in action, which may include opening an investigation.

 Call the Good2Talk Support Line

 - Receive crisis counselling and information about supports, services and community resources

 - SANE – 811 can put you in touch with the nearest Sexual Assault Nurse Examiner Program (SANE).

 - 811 Nova Scotia – Trusted health advice from a registered nurse, including information on what to do if an incident of sexual violence occurs.